 Parents should preview scenes of the mother's intoxication and the descriptions of the brother's death.
 It is best read alongside an adult to process the heavy themes of neglect.
 A parent might choose this after noticing their child is withdrawing or 'hiding' their feelings to protect the adults in their lives, or if the child has experienced racialized bullying.

 Younger readers (10) will focus on the bullying and the sister relationship.
-Older readers (13-14) will better grasp the historical context of being a Japanese-Canadian family and the nuance of the parents' depression.
+Older readers (13-14) will better grasp the historical context that may have impacted Japanese-Canadian families and the nuance of the parents' depression.

-It is unique for its intersection of Japanese-Canadian identity, rural life, and the specific metaphor of the 'prairie ostrich,' capturing a sense of being an outsider in one's own home and town.
+It is unique in its portrayal of a Japanese-Canadian family in rural Alberta, using the metaphor of the 'prairie ostrich' to capture the protagonist's sense of being an outsider in her own home and town.

 Imogene (Egg) Murakami lives on an ostrich farm in rural Alberta during the 1970s.
 Following the accidental death of her brother Albert, her family has disintegrated: her father lives in the barn and her mother is an alcoholic.
-Egg faces severe bullying at school due to her race and her family's reputation.
+Egg faces severe bullying at school, some of which is racialized, compounded by her family's reputation.
 The narrative follows her internal world and her bond with her older sister Kathy as they navigate a landscape of grief.

 This overview was generated by AI based on the book's content and reviews, and may not capture every nuance.